 You should understand the fact that if you lied on your resume, there could be so many openings for you, but only till the interview session or for the few months of working with those companies or organizations.

-A CareerBuilder survey reports that the greater part of employers or companies have gotten a lie on a resume, and the figure is about fifty-five percent.
-You should always consider that, the more significant part the job applicants you know may be guilty of telling lies on their CV.
+A CareerBuilder survey reports that the more significant part of employers or companies have gotten a lie on a resume, and the figure is about fifty-five percent.
+You should always consider that the more substantial part of the job applicants you know may be guilty of telling lies on their CV.

 Below are the areas where the job seekers tend to lie in their resumes, (all the fields are presented in percentages):